GoClipse/goclipse/documentation/UserGuide.md

 |----|

-You can debug a LANGUAGE program by running a launch in debug mode.
+You can debug a LANG_NAME program by running a launch in debug mode.
 You will need a GDB debugger.
 To configure debug options (in particular, the path to the debugger to use), open the launch under 'Run' / 'Debug Configurations...', and then navigate to the 'Debugger' tab in the desired launch configuration:

 <div align="center">
 <a><img src="screenshots/UserGuide_DebuggerLaunchConfiguration.png" /><a/>